gabrwagn/backend_mashup/README.md

 ## Requirements:

-Visual Studio 2017 (earlier versions not tested).
+1. Visual Studio 2017 (earlier versions not tested).
+2. ASP.NET Web Application (.Net Framework)

+If any package issues are present, instructions are in the **Packages** section in the bottom of the *README*.

 ## Installation